Harry-Thompson/Obsidian/ROADMAP.md

-# The roadmap is as follows
+# The Roadmap is as follows

 1. Write the kernel